Adobe Photoshop CC

 Photoshop has a surprisingly clean and effective user interface, although the general design principles haven’t changed much over the course of its lifespan.
 It uses the nice dark gray background that helps your content pop out from the rest of the interface, instead of the less appealing neutral gray that used to characterize it (although you can switch back to it, if you want).

-Once you’ve gotten it the way you want, it’s best to save it as a preset.
-This is done quite easily, and allows you to experiment with the presets and various other options while being able to resume working in your custom workspace at any time.
+Once you’ve got it the way you want, it’s best to save it as a preset.
+This is done quite easily and allows you to experiment with the presets and various other options while being able to resume working in your custom workspace at any time.

 The latest versions of Photoshop CC have added in a few new interface features as well, including quick access to recent files on loading the program, and quick links to some tutorials (although this seems to be a bit limited so far, with only four options available).